 What are the pros of this method?

 No manpower is required to do any extra work.
-Basically, when the system crashes, restart it.
+When the system crashes, restart it.
 This is viable only when a deadlock occurs like once in five years.

 What are the cons of this method?